.NET Core is an open-source and cross-platform version of .NET that is maintained by Microsoft and the .NET community on GitHub.

 In addition to the code we aim to make every aspect of .NET as open as possible.
 The documentation is open-source.
 On the .NET team at Microsoft we open up our day to day work with initiatives like our open API review process and the community standups.

 The Open-source library guidance provides recommendations for .NET developers to create high-quality .NET libraries.
-Of course, the guidance itself is open-source on GitHub and developed in partnership with popular library authors.
+The guidance itself is open-source on GitHub and developed in partnership with popular library authors.

 You can build your own version of .NET from source code, but most production apps need a supported version of the platform.